Rick Jones (character): Venturing with Rom

 After Mar-Vell's death, Rick began to team with the Hulk again.
 Guilt over causing Banner to be hit with the gamma rays made Rick decide to expose himself to gamma rays in an attempt to become another Hulk-like being that could stop the Hulk.
 However this plan backfired and Rick was dying of gamma poisoning until Banner cured him.
 However, this too led to the consequence of Rick developing a form of blood cancer.

 Rick was going to undergo a massive blood transfusion to treat this ailment when the hospital was attacked by monsters created by the Dire Wraiths.
 Rick was saved by the Spaceknight Rom and began to team with Rom despite the fact that Rick was slowly dying.
-Upon the final defeat of the Wraiths, Rom banished them all to Limbo and then bade farewell to Rick Jones and Earth.
-Shortly after Rom left, Rick Jones met the alien called The Beyonder, who cured Jones of his cancer.
+Following the defeat of the Wraiths, Rom banished them to Limbo and then bade farewell to Rick and Earth.
+Shortly after Rom left, Rick met the alien Beyonder during the "Secret Wars II" storyline where Beyonder cured his cancer.